 Saranghae Skin’s 5-Step Skin Care Routine

-The ingenious thing about Saranghae’s 5-Step Skin Care System, in my opinion, is that it simplifies the Korean skincare routine for people who might feel intimidated or overwhelmed by starting a 10-plus step routine.
+The ingenious thing about Saranghae’s 5-Step Skin Care System, is that it simplifies the Korean skincare routine for people who might feel intimidated or overwhelmed by starting a 10-plus step routine.
 It really makes it easy for someone to buy the whole bundle of products which, at $159 for a complete anti-aging routine, is quite reasonable.
 Not drugstore-cheap, for sure, but not stratospherically out of reach.

 There are a couple things that are important to note about the 5-step routine, as presented on their website.